The 20 Worst Places to Live in Arkansas

 Pine Bluff is one of the largest cities on the list in terms of population, as it is home to almost 44,000 people.
 It is surprising that so many people want to live there as there are many factors that make this a bad place to live.

-Perhaps the most significant issue in Pine Bluff is the depressing unemployment rate of 13 percent, which is the highest unemployment rate in Arkansas.
+Perhaps the most significant issue in Pine Bluff is the depressing unemployment rate of 13 percent, Arkansas’s highest unemployment rate.

-This city also ranks as the second most dangerous place to live in the state, as it has the third-highest violent crime rate and the sixth highest property crime rate.
-Furthermore, the schools are poor and leisure options are limited.
+This city also ranks as one of the more dangerous places to live in the state, as it has high violent crime rates and property crime rates.
+Furthermore, the schools are poor, and leisure options are limited.

 7. Newport